First-Time Homebuyer Tax Credit Explained

 The original tax credit ended in 2010, and there have been calls to reintroduce tax credits to help buyers take the first step onto the property ladder.

-In 2021, a revised version of the original first-time tax credit from 2008 was put forward.
-Under the new bill, eligible buyers would be able to access a first-time homebuyers tax credit worth 10% of the value of the property up to a maximum of $15,000.
+In 2021, a revised version of the original was put forward.
+Under the new bill, eligible buyers would be able to access a first-time homebuyers tax credit worth 10% of the value of the property up to a maximum of $15,000

-The 2021 first-time homebuyer tax credit is designed to help Americans on low and middle incomes to become homeowners.
+The revised act is designed to help Americans on low and middle incomes to become homeowners.
 The act is yet to become law.
-At the moment, it’s still only a congressional bill and has not yet been passed.
-There’s speculation it could be passed by the end of 2022, but nobody knows when or if it’ll happen for certain.
+As of December 2024, it’s still only a congressional bill and has not yet been passed by the Senate.
+There’s speculation it could be passed by the end of 2025, but nobody knows when or if it’ll happen for certain.

 How To Qualify for First-Time Buyer Home Tax Credit